-A. The Metropolis-Hastings algorithm
+A. The Metropolis-Hastings Algorithm

-We next present Hastings's [15] generalization of the MCMC Metropolis algorithm.
-Some now call this the Metropolis-Hastings algorithm.
-This starts with the classical Metropolis algorithm [18].
+We next present Hastings' 19 generalization of the MCMC Metropolis algorithm now called Metropolis-Hastings.
+This starts with the classical Metropolis algorithm29.

-Suppose we want to sample x_1, \ldots, x_n from a random variable X with probability density function (pdf) p(x).
+Suppose we want to sample $x_1, ..., x_n$ from a random variable X with probability density function (pdf) p(x).
 Suppose $p(x) = \frac{f(x)}{K}$ for some function f(x) and normalizing constant K. We may not know the normalizing constant K or it may be hard to compute.
-The Metropolis algorithm constructs a Markov chain with the target equilibrium density p.
+The Metropolis algorithm constructs a Markov chain with the target equilibrium density π .
 The algorithm generates a sequence of samples from p(x).